Kiaora-MT/azure-102-foundational/content/4_Chapter-Four/4_2-deploy-linux-vm.md

-Now that you have a **VNET** deployed, you are going to deploy two Linux VMs in your VNET, identify assigned public IP (PIP), confirm access to the Internet, and confirm access to between each VM.
+Now that you have a **VNET** deployed, you are going to deploy two Linux VMs in your VNET, identify assigned public IP (PIP), confirm access to the Internet, and confirm access between each VM.

 One VM, **Linux-A-VM**, will be assigned to the **Protected-A_Subnet**, and the second VM, **Linux-B-VM**, will be assigned to the **Protected-B_Subnet**.